"Should young Americans be required to spend at least one year in public service or is such a requirement an unnecessary

 One Each in DC, Maryland, and Virginia

-David M. Rubenstein is a Co-Founder and Co-Chief Executive Officer of The Carlyle Group, one of the world's largest private equity firms.
+David M. Rubenstein is a Co-Founder and Co-CEO of The Carlyle Group, one of the world’s largest private equity firms.
 Mr. Rubenstein co-founded the firm in 1987.
-Since then, Carlyle has grown into a firm managing more than $180 billion from 34 offices around the world.
+Since then, Carlyle has grown into a firm managing more than $199 billion from 38 offices around the world.
 To honor his many accomplishments, Mr. Rubenstein was inducted to the Washington Business Hall of Fame in November 2007.